stevenjlho/leetcode/solutions/199. Binary Tree Right Side View/README.md

 ## Approach

-1. Create an array `result` to store the rightmost node at each depth level.
+1. Create an array `res` to store the rightmost node at each depth level.
 2. Implement a recursive helper function `rightView` that takes a node and its depth in the tree as arguments.
    - If the node is null, return immediately.
 This handles the case of empty trees or leaf nodes.
-   - If the current depth equals the length of the `result` list, it means this node is the first node being visited at this depth(hence, the rightmost), so its value is added to result.
+   - If the current depth equals the length of the `res` list, it means this node is the first node being visited at this depth(hence, the rightmost), so its value is added to res.
    - The function first recurses on the right child, then on the left child.
 This order ensures rightmost nodes are processed first.
 3. Call `rightView` with the root node and an initial depth of 0.
-4. After the traversal, return the `result` array, which now contains the rightmost view of the binary tree.
+4. After the traversal, return the `res` array, which now contains the rightmost view of the binary tree.

 ## Complexity